jaydeep099/CampusConnect/README.md

-# Club Hub
+# Campus Connect

-Club Hub is a comprehensive club management and event promotion platform.
+Campus Connect is a comprehensive club management and event promotion platform.

 ## Technologies Used